padilha/goatools/README.md

 ## What's different in this fork?

-This fork is a simple modification to the `goatools` package.
+This fork is a simple modification of the `goatools` package.
 In this modification I added the option `test_type` to the class `FisherFactory` (which is contained in the module `goatools.pvalcalc`).
 There are three options
 available: